Fish and Aquatic Life

 and streambanks fill riffles and deep pools, elirrlinatirlg habitat.
 Elevated stream

 temperatures in the lower reaches and organic and bacterial pollutant loadings from

 livestock are all thoght to be problems (Biebl, 1991).

 Author Surface Water Inventory Of Wisconsin

-South Branch Creek was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) and temperature sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+South Branch Creek (Highway 80 to the headwaters) was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) and temperature sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.

 Author Ashley Beranek

-The 2018 assessments of the South Branch Creek (miles 0-1.25) showed continued impairment by phosphorus; new total phosphorus sample data exceeded 2018 WisCALM listing criteria for the Fish and Aquatic Life use, however, available biological data did not indicate impairment (i.e. no macroinvertebrate or fish Index of Biotic Integrity (IBI) scored in the "poor" condition category).
-Based on the most updated information, no change in existing impaired waters listing is needed.
+The 2018 assessments of the South Branch Creek (miles 0-1.25) showed continued impairment by phosphorus; new total phosphorus sample data exceeded the 2018 WisCALM listing criteria for the Fish and Aquatic Life use.
+However, available biological data did not indicate impairment (i.e. no macroinvertebrate or fish Index of Biotic Integrity (IBI) scored in the "poor" condition category).
+Based on the most updated information, no change in the existing impaired waters listing was needed.